The Wolverine (film): Legacy

 Following the release of The Wolverine, 20th Century Fox had begun negotiations with both Jackman and Mangold to return for another Wolverine movie.
 Mangold was scheduled to write the treatment, with Lauren Shuler Donner returning to produce.
 On March 20, 2014, Fox announced that the sequel would be released March 3, 2017.

-In retrospective reviews, several film critics such as Matthew Razak from Flixster, Alex Wench from Inverse, and Matthew Mosley from Collider have stated that The Wolverine is the most underrated superhero movie of all time, while also noting its later influence and similarities with Logan.
+In retrospective reviews, several film critics such as Matthew Razak from Flixist, Alex Wench from Inverse, and Matthew Mosley from Collider have stated that The Wolverine is the most underrated superhero movie of all time, while also noting its later influence and similarities with Logan.
 Wench from Inverse wrote "what they ended up getting is a film that stands as one of the most contemplative superhero movies ever made.
 The film digs deep into the mind of Wolverine, giving Jackman the chance to put his investment in the character on full display.
 In that way, The Wolverine ends up being the perfect lead-in to 2017's Logan, a film that not only sees Mangold and Jackman working together again but also revisiting and perfecting everything they did and didn't do right in their previous collaboration."

 In a ranking of the X-Men film series, Entertainment Weekly ranked the film in ninth place, writing "a deceptively small-scale crime thriller with a propulsive B-movie sensibility and a mournful sincerity that makes other blockbusters look plastic by comparison."
 Further adding "I've come around on the samurai-borg, and I think The Wolverine succeeds as a legitimate pulp adventure, with a great ensemble cast and action that feel uniquely gravitational in a typically greenscreen-y franchise."